PierreSandy/PierreSandy/README.md

 - I’m working as a Full Stack Web Developer and contributing to frontend and backend for building web applications.

 -  Currenlty Learning AWS Cloud, MongoDB, Docker.

--  Also Learning Go Unit Testing (Mock Functions :( )
+-  Also Learning Go Unit Testing Mock Functions Monkey Patching

 - I'm Looking to collaborate on more open source projects.